-Believe it or not, there are times when even the Amish get frustrated.
+Believe it or not, there are times when even the Amish and Swiss Mennonites get frustrated.
 The wind might wreak havoc on your barn-raising plans, or Elder Hershberger might interfere with your courtship of Maria Bontrager from over by Intercourse.
 Needless to say, there are plenty of times when a young Amish man or woman might need to curse a little.
-The Daily Bonnet previously compiled a list of Mennonite profanity.
-If you want to swear like Amish, however, look no further as The Daily Bonnet brings you the very best in Pennsylvania Dutch curse words.
+The Daily Bonnet previously compiled a list of Russian Mennonite profanity.
+If you want to swear like Swiss and Amish, however, look no further as The Daily Bonnet brings you the very best in Pennsylvania Dutch curse words.

 - Beheef dich! – “Behave yourself!” – Amish mothers don’t have to say this often as their children are always perfect little angels…unlike those unruly Mennonite children.

 - Dunner uns Gewidder! – “Confound it!” – If your horse has stepped on your foot yet again, you might utter this phrase.
 Be careful that you don’t say it too loud as it’s bound to get you in trouble with the elders.
 You don’t want an extra hour of plowing duty, especially when the youth are going to be getting together to sing hymns tonight.

 - Du sottscht dich in dei aarsch neischemme! – “You ought to be heartily ashamed of yourself!” – I assume this one is stated after a young man is spotted wearing a belt or speaking English…or speaking to an English.

 - Guck emol do! – “Would you look at that!” – Usually this is said when an Englisher with a lip-ring shows up at the quilt auction.
 It can also be uttered when Anne Lapp is seen talking with Jakob Stoltzfus by the horses after church.